 My Prediction Comes True

-If you’re on the Save Our Bones Program, and if you’re a regular reader of the Save Our Bones blog, you know that hormone therapy is not something I recommend, ever.
+If you’re on the Osteoporosis Reversal Program, and if you’re a regular reader of the Save Our Bones blog, you know that hormone therapy is not something I recommend, ever.
 If you caught my answer posted on Vivian Answers Day #10 from more than 2 years ago, then you are already aware that I was discussing calcitonin salmon and its risks long before the FDA made its recent “discovery.”

 When a reader asked about taking calcitonin salmon (Question & Answer #6), I responded with this: